Dartpixel/Color-Detection-using-Python/README.md

 ◼ The Dataset

 Colors are made up of 3 primary colors; red, green, and blue.
 In computers, we define each color value within a range of 0 to 255.
 So in how many ways we can define a color?
 The answer is 256*256*256 = 16,581,375.
 There are approximately 16.5 million different ways to represent a color.
-In our dataset, we need to map each color’s values with their corresponding names.
+In our current dataset, we need to map each color’s values with their corresponding names.
 But don’t worry, we don’t need to map all values.
 We will be using a dataset that contains RGB values with their corresponding names.
 The CSV file for our dataset has been taken from this link: Colors Dataset
 The colors.csv file includes 865 color names along with their RGB and hex values.